Original Facebook post July 22, 2017 at 6:42 PM

 On July 22, 2017, I went to Woodstock with my daughter, Jessie, thanks to her Mom, Kelly's suggestion.
 The Bethel Woods Museum hosts many memories from that epic cultural event.
 The adjacent grounds serve as a modern day concert site which features some of top performers in rock and roll - past and present.
 And just down a quaint farm road sits the serene site where the actual concert was held.

 Even though my daughter and I come from vastly different generations, both of us were moved by this experience.
 And on our ride home we listened to a song that described it best then - and now, nearly 50 years later.
-It is called In The Garden by Crosby, Stills, Nash & Young (link to song with epic guitar intro here).
+It is called appropriately "Woodstock".
+The song was written by band member, Steven Still's girlfriend, Joni Mitchell, and was made famous in this version by rock super group, Crosby, Stills, Nash and Young - cue epic guitar intro here.
 I hope it brings back many great memories of a time and place that truly believed in a future of peace, love and music.

 Cover Contents Books Home Hire Stories